 To be eligible for the Award, a nominee must be engaged in related worker justice, including but not limited to organizing and advocacy related work.
 Nominees need to be nominated by someone other than themselves.
 The Award is meant only for individuals.
 Organizations, groups of individuals or institutions are not eligible for consideration.

-The winner of the 2017 Discount Foundation Legacy Award will be honored in Washington, D.C., at the Neighborhood Funders Group policy briefing in early spring 2017 and Jobs With Justice Education Fund’s 13th annual Eleanor Roosevelt Human Rights Awards Celebration in June 2017.
+The winner of the 2017 Discount Foundation Legacy Award will be honored in Washington, D.C., at the annual Funders for a Just Economy Policy Briefing on May 18-19, 2017, and at Jobs With Justice Education Fund’s 13th annual Eleanor Roosevelt Human Rights Awards Celebration in June 2017.

 New Orleans Workers' Center for Racial Justice